 Transjugular Intrahepatic Portosystemic Shunt (TIPS)

-TIPS is a shunt used to decrease the pressure in the veins of the stomach and esophagus, which can become enlarged (called varices) and cause life threatening bleeding.
+TIPS is a shunt used to decrease the pressure in the veins of the stomach and esophagus, which can become enlarged (called "varices") and can cause life threatening bleeding.

-Provides an overview of biliary stents which are used in the treatment of liver, gall bladder, and other GI cancers.
+This article provides an overview of biliary stents which are used in the treatment of liver, gallbladder, and other GI cancers.